jacob-sheldon/java-sample-twitter/README.md

-# Java-Sample-TWitter
+# Java-Sample-Twitter

 > Current State: Planing

-The project is used to practise my Java skill.
+This project is used to practise my Java skill.

 As a beginner for developing Java project, I want to pratise knwoledge I have learned with developing a project.